 - 2 cups sugar

 - 10-12 sage leaves

 - 2 cups water

-- Remove pan from heat and let steep for 30 minutes-1 hour depending on how strong you would like it.
+Remove pan from heat, let steep for 30 minutes-1 hour depending on how strong you would like it.

-- Pour the cooled syrup through a mesh strainer into an airtight container, preferably glass.
+Pour the cooled syrup through a mesh strainer into an airtight jar or container.

-This may be stored in the refrigerator for up to 2 weeks.
+This may be stored in the fridge for up to 2 weeks.